abilandz/PH8124/Lecture_7/Lecture_7.md

 ...
 ```

-while within the same terminal in addition you can also use **jobs -l** command.
+while within the same terminal in addition you can also use the **jobs -l** command.

 If we have multiple instances of the same command running with exactly the same options and arguments, clearly the 2nd version becomes ambiguous.
 However, we can in that case still use the first syntax and restart the suspended job in the background via its job number, which is always unique.